-Reformed IR35 rules have applied to the public sector since April 2017 and were due to be extended to the private sector from April 2020.
-Due to the coronavirus (COVID-19) crisis, the Government has announced that the extension of the reforms to the private sector will be delayed until 6 April 2021.
+Reformed IR35 rules have applied to the public sector since April 2017 and will be extended to the private sector from 6 April 2021.
+The extension to the private sector was delayed from April 2020 due to the coronavirus (COVID-19) crisis.

 Under the reformed rules it is the client engaging the worker that is responsible for assessing their employment status to determine whether or not IR35 applies.
 The reformed rules provide that, if IR35 does apply, the party that pays the worker's fees (this could be the engaging client or an agency) is deemed to be their employer for tax and national insurance purposes.
 The fee-payer must pay national insurance contributions (NICs) and the apprenticeship levy (if applicable) in relation to the worker and must deduct income tax and employee NICs from their fee.

-Under the current IR35 rules in place in the private sector, the intermediary is responsible for deciding whether or not IR35 applies and for operating PAYE in relation to the worker if it does.
+Under the IR35 rules in place in the private sector until 6 April 2021, the intermediary is responsible for deciding whether or not IR35 applies and for operating PAYE in relation to the worker if it does.